Nevada General Contractor B, B-2 and (Nascla)

 The Nevada application cost $300.00

 Step 1.
 Determine the type of license you need.
-Residential, Commcerial, Plumber, Electrical , HVAC, or a specialty license.
+Residential, Commercial, Plumber, Electrical , HVAC, or a specialty license.
 Step 2.
 Complete the application and submit to the state.
 Step 3.
 Once you are approved by the state, order you training material.
 Most of these exams are open book.
 Step 4.
 Prepare for you exams both the trade and the business and law also called the contractor management survey.
 Step 5.
 Take the exams and pass first time.
 Step 6.
 Purchase surety bond.
 Step 7.
-Recieve your Contractors liense number from the Nevada board.
+Receive your Contractors license number from the Nevada board.

 Nevada does offer reciprocity with other sates for the trade exam.
 You will still be required to pass the Nevada Business and Law Exam. http://www.nvcontractorsboard.com/endorsement.html#chart

 Can a felon get a contractors license in Nevada?
 The Nevada State Contractors Board's applications and other forms includes questions regarding criminal convictions and requires each person associated with the application to submit fingerprints.
 The conviction of a crime does not automatically disqualify you from obtaining a license.
 NRS 624.265 requires an applicant to possess good character.
 Conviction of a crime can be cause to deny an application.